 Dear Little Tiger,

+I want to share with you the experience of your birth.
 I have to balance giving you the story without being too graphic.
 If you want more detail, please ask your mother.

 You were born after a hard and long labor during which your mother displayed incredible strength for which I will admire her for all my days forth.